ankaAR/bestiario5e/_creatures/giant-wolf-spider.md

 ### Actions

-***Bite.*** Weapon Attack: +3 al ataque, alcance 5 ft., one creature.
-Hit: 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
+***Bite.*** Weapon Attack: +3 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.